-Missed Tests: Owing to the large enrolment, no "make-up" tests will be offered.
-For students with officially legitimate reasons and documentable proof for absences on test days, the policy will be to double the score on the following test.
+Missed Tests: For students with officially legitimate reasons and documentable proof for absences on test days, the policy will be to offer a makeup test within two weeks or double the missing score on the following test.

 Policy on Extension Requests: Extensions for completing course assignments can only be given in accordance with university rules, which are limited to medical situations or family emergencies.
 Documentation will be required to establish compliance.
 NOTE: Late papers without such documentation will not be accepted, and scored as '0' pts.